electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/chargehub/_index.md

 </figure>

 Charging itself is quick and uncomplicated.
 With Plug and Charge (PnC), it is even possible to charge models with Plug and Charge functionality without an RFID (radio frequency identification) card at two of the six charging points during the pilot phase.
 The authentication process takes place automatically via encrypted communication as soon as the charging cable is connected to the vehicle.
-To use this system, drivers must have a PnC-capable model of the Audi e-tron series (Audi e-tron 50/55/S incl.
+To use this system, drivers must have a PnC-capable model of the [Audi e-tron](../../models/e-tron/) series (Audi e-tron 50/55/S incl.
 Sportback derivatives with production date after calendar week 48/2021) and an active e-tron Charging Service contract.
-Customers can spend the 20- to 30-minutes it takes to charge up to 80 percent charging volume – for instance with an Audi e-tron or e-tron GT – in the upstairs lounge.
+Customers can spend the 20- to 30-minutes it takes to charge up to 80 percent charging volume – for instance with an [Audi e-tron](../../models/e-tron/) or [Audi e-tron GT](../../models/e-tron-gt/) – in the upstairs lounge.

 ## Attractive service offerings enhance charging time

 The tests that are starting in Nuremberg focus on the new reservation function, customers’ expectations of a premium charging experience, and technical aspects like the requirements for modern battery storage systems.
 Audi also wants to determine which times of day the facility is particularly frequently used.
 The goal is to establish the Audi charging hub with appropriate added value for customers.
-To that end, Audi is offering additional attractive services on-site beyond charging electric cars: an exchange station for electric bike batteries, an electric scooter lending service, information about various Audi products, as well as test drives in theAudi Q4 e-tron and RS e-tron GT, supervised by Audi experts.
+To that end, Audi is offering additional attractive services on-site beyond charging electric cars: an exchange station for electric bike batteries, an electric scooter lending service, information about various Audi products, as well as test drives in the [Audi Q4 e-tron](../../models/q4-e-tron/) and [Audi RS e-tron GT](../../models/e-tron-gt), supervised by Audi experts.
 Additionally, Audi offers a just-in-time delivery service for food, an upscale automat, and mobile car care.

 <figure>
     <a href="chargehub_4.jpg">